bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > · ​<a href="https://github.com/jackyef/react-isomorphic-data" class="markup--anchor markup--pullquote-anchor">react-isomorphic-data</a> — Easily fetch data in your React components, with similar APIs to react-apollo.

-> · ​<a href="https://github.com/lukeed/klona" class="markup--anchor markup--pullquote-anchor">klona</a> — Tiny (228B) and fast utility to "deep clone" Objects, Arrays, Dates, RegExps, and more.
+> · ​<a href="https://github.com/lukeed/klona" class="markup--anchor markup--pullquote-anchor">klona</a> — Tiny (228B) and fast utility to “deep clone” Objects, Arrays, Dates, RegExps, and more.

 > · ​<a href="https://github.com/janpaepke/ScrollMagic" class="markup--anchor markup--pullquote-anchor">ScrollMagic</a> — JavaScript library for magical scroll interactions.